PeteGoo/Pushqa/README.md

 Notice that, because Pushqa uses oData's URI syntax, we can filter the event stream to every second event, we can skip the first 2 events after the subscription starts and we will only receive 5 messages.

-Or you can now use Reactive Extensions for Javascript
+Or you can now use Reactive Extensions for Javascript which makes it much easier to respond to the different type of events.

 ```html
     <script type="text/javascript">